-WordPress enables the Gutenberg editor by default in newer versions.
-However, when writing posts in the backend, the Gutenberg editor's width is fixed and quite narrow, which is not very convenient.
-Therefore, we can use CSS code to make the Gutenberg editor display in full width (adjusting according to the browser window size).
+WordPress, in its newer versions, enables the Gutenberg editor by default.
+However, when writing articles in the backend, the Gutenberg editor's width is fixed and very narrow, which is not very convenient.
+Therefore, we can use CSS code to make the Gutenberg editor display at full width (adjusting according to the browser window size).

-By default, if the Gutenberg editor width is not set, the editing window in the backend when writing posts is only as narrow as shown in the image below, which is very obstructive.
+By default, if the Gutenberg editor width is not set, the editing window when writing articles in the backend is only as small as shown in the image below, which is very obstructive.

-After modifying it with CSS code and setting it to adapt its width based on the browser window size, the view becomes much more open.
+After modifying it with CSS code and setting it to adapt its width according to the browser window size, the view becomes much more open.
 As shown in the image below:

 Implementation Method

-We can directly insert the following code intoTheme's functions file:
+We can directlytheme's functions.php fileinsert the following code inside:

 /**